ndrb/hello-world-avs/README.md

-# Hello World AVS
+# Hello World AVS with React JS

-Welcome to the Hello World AVS.
+Welcome to the Hello World AVS, this repo is a fork of the original with some added React.js frontend code to interact with the on-chain component

 This project shows you the simplest functionality you can expect from an AVS.